 - Specific sensory or motor deficits, vision changes, dysphagia.

 - Screening for potential risk factors, including recent infections.

 - Family history of clots, miscarriages, drug exposure

 - Closely monitor vital signs acutely.

 - Look for signs of increased intracranial pressure, such as papilledema.

 - A full neurologic exam should be completed, including mental status, cranial nerves, motor function, sensory testing, reflexes, and coordination.
 Later stages: assess ADL skills, transfer skills, other functional mobility.

-The Pediatric NIH Stroke Scale (PedNIHSS) can be used to quantitate stroke severity and is adapted for the pediatric population.
-A guide to using the scale is available online.13
+The Pediatric NIH Stroke Scale (PedNIHSS) can be used to quantitate stroke severity in the short-term and is adapted for the pediatric population.
+A guide to using the scale is available online.22

 Laboratory studies that may facilitate the evaluation of a patient with suspected stroke include:

 - A complete blood count (anemia, platelet disorders).
 If abnormal, peripheral blood smear to further characterize.